staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-overview.md

 ---

-Postman can make requests using [GraphQL](https://www.graphql.org), an open-source query language and runtime for APIs.
-See [Create GraphQL requests in Postman](/docs/sending-requests/graphql/graphql-client-first-request/) to learn how.
+Postman can make requests using GraphQL, an open-source query language and runtime for APIs.

 ## Contents